 How to store Soft Cheese to extend its shelf life?

 Proper food storage is very important to extending the shelf life of soft cheeses such as brie cheese, feta cheese, ricotta cheese, cottage cheese, or mozzarella cheese.
 You can help these types of cheeses keep fresh longer by storing them in your refrigerator at 40°F or lower immediately after each use.
 They should also be stored in a tightly closed container or in plastic wrap to keep out moisture and other contaminants.
 Because bacteria grows more rapidly in moist environments, soft cheese does not keep as long as hard cheese.
 Soft cheeses should not be kept out at room temperature for extended periods of time as the cheese will quickly degrade as its temperature increases.

 For a long-term option, you can freeze your soft cheeses for up to six months if you use a freezer safe container BUT it is NOT recommended.
 The texture and consistency of soft cheeses will change if frozen, see our post called can you freeze cheese? for details.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long is cheese good for when prepared in a dish?
+How long is Soft Cheese good for when prepared in a dish?

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of cheese.
+In determining how long Soft Cheese lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Soft Cheese.